ronnyli/reddit-check/NOTES2SELF.md

         - returns 0 if provided key not found **or** provided changes are identical to current values
         - if 1 then do a full update and run `snoo.getSubmission()` later
     - not sure what to do about Comments, probably same as now
-1. Hover over subreddit to see Community Details
 1. Build website for Thredd
     - context menu link to provide feedback can go to website
     - mention how to turn off auto-search